-Δ X Do this and this and this.
-Then do this and this.
+△ X Do this and this and this.
+Then do this and this and this, and this and this and this, and this and this.

-ಶ Do that.
-Then do that and that and that, and that and that and that, and that and that, and that and that.
+🎅 Do that.
+Then do that and that and that, and that and that and that, and that and that and that, and that and that